 Like Eve, the ancient Greeks loved apples.
 Instead of slipping a ring onto a fair maiden’s finger, a Greek warrior was supposed to toss an apple to the–ah–apple of his eye.
 If she caught the fruit, the act was as good as an engagement.

-And this is only one of a wealth of apple benefits, both as a symbol of love and as a health food.
+And this is only one of a wealth of apple benefits, both as a symbol of love and as a healthy food.

 But apples were not just a fruit of temptation in biblical references and Greek mythology.
 The historic link between apples and love was celebrated throughout the world.
 Even in Hindu culture, apples were used in games of love.